You know my sitting down and my rising up. You perceive my thoughts from afar. Psalm 139:2

 11 As they continued on and talked, suddenly a chariot of fire and horses of fire separated them, and Elijah went up by a whirlwind into heaven.
 12 Elisha saw it, and he cried, “My father, my father, the chariots of Israel and its horsemen!”

 He saw him no more.
 Then he took hold of his own clothes, and tore them in two pieces.
-13 He also took up Elijah’s mantle that fell from him, and went back, and stood by the bank of the Jordan.
-14 He took Elijah’s mantle that fell from him, and struck the waters, and said, “Where is the Lord, the God of Elijah?”
-When he also had struck the waters, they were divided apart, and Elisha went over.
+13 He took up Elijah’s mantle that had fallen from him, went back, and stood by the bank of the Jordan.
+14 He took Elijah’s mantle that had fallen from him, struck the waters, and said, “Where is the Lord, the God of Elijah?”
+When he had struck the waters, they were divided apart, and Elisha went over.

 Elisha Succeeds Elijah